vaynermedia/Alexa-Specs/README.md

 | Would you like me to find a pizzeria in your area? |

 ### Preprompt
 This is text that could be prepended to a lot of different responses.
 Sometimes this copy can be consumed by the speech, and sometimes not.
 It's more of a feeling than an exact category.
-Where it feels appropriate, try to identify where it feels appropriate to keep this kind of dialog separate.
+Where it seems appropriate, keep this kind of dialog separate from the Speech.

 | Examples
 | ------------- |